strigo/strigo-rest-docs/content/event-reports.md

 ### Usage

-Lists all workspaces for an event.
+Generates a report of all workspaces' exercise results of the event.

-`GET "/events/:event_id/reports/questions"`
+`GET "/events/:event_id/reports/exercises"`

 > Request Example